fahmi-dot/fahmi-dot/README.md

 </div>

 # About Me:
-I am a Faculty of Sains and Technology graduate, Yogyakarta Univesity of Technology.<br>I am a person who has high curiosity to develop myself, hardworking and never give up.<br>I am a perfectionist who is interested in challenging, programming, watching movies, and ONE PIECE.
+I am a Faculty of Sains and Technology graduate, Yogyakarta Univesity of Technology.<br>I am a person who has high curiosity to develop myself, hardworking and never give up.<br>I am interested in challenging, programming, watching movies, reading mangas, and ONE PIECE.

 # Socials: